L. HUDSON, SEEDSMAN,

 Click for photo »

 'LLAUPANGUE'.
 White to pink flowers marked purple inside, in spikes to 2 - 3 feet, held above a compact mound of scalloped leaves.
 Chile.
 Best in part shade and moist soil.
 Zone 4 to 7.
-Germinates in 2 - 3 weeks.
+Germinates in 3 weeks or so, needs light, surface sow.
 For more seeds and plants grown by plant-explorer Ben Kamm, including many Andean rarities, see his website at www.sacredsucculents.com

 —Francoa sonchifolia.
 (100) FRAN-8.
 Packet: $2.50